AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/model-3-overview.md

-# Firefly Image 3 Model (preview)
+# Firefly Image 3 Model (Preview)

-The Firefly Image 3 Model (preview) offers an improved generative Al image model for faster ideation and content creation.
+The Firefly Image 3 Model (Preview) offers an improved generative Al image model for faster ideation and content creation.

 ## Overview

-This document provides an overview of the changes and new APIs introduced for the Firefly Image 3 Model (preview).
+This document provides an overview of the changes and new APIs introduced for the Firefly Image 3 Model (Preview).

 Specific benefits include: